LeandroS4nt0s/ssh-key-uploader/README.md

 ## 🎨 SSH Key Customization

-Additionally, the machine and user name will be included in the key's title on GitHub, making it easier to organize and identify keys associated with different devices.
+Additionally, the machine name will be included in the key's title on GitHub, making it easier to organize and identify keys associated with different devices.

 ## 📝 License